 To pick up a satellite piece, a SPACE-S needs to approach the item, slow down to below .01m/s, be pointing at the item and calling the docking function.
 The SPACE-S needs to stop in front of the item at a certain distance to pick up and the item will be released at the same distance away (described in section 1.4.2).
-In the 3D game a penalty is added for docking incorrectly (also described in section 1.4.2)
+A penalty is added for docking incorrectly (also described in section 1.4.2)